Valid Inference After Causal Discovery: Abstract

 \section{Abstract}

-Causal graph discovery and causal effect estimation are two fundamental tasks in causal inference.
-While many methods have been developed for each task individually, statistical challenges arise when applying these methods jointly: estimating causal effects after running causal discovery algorithms on the same data leads to ``double dipping,'' invalidating coverage guarantees of classical confidence intervals.
+Causal discovery and causal effect estimation are two fundamental tasks in causal inference.
+While many methods have been developed for each task individually, statistical challenges arise when applying these methods jointly: estimating causal effects after running causal discovery algorithms on the same data leads to ``double dipping,'' invalidating the coverage guarantees of classical confidence intervals.
 To this end, we develop tools for valid post-causal-discovery inference.
-One key contribution is a randomized version of the greedy equivalence search (GES) algorithm, which permits a valid, finite-sample correction of classical confidence intervals.
-Across empirical studies, we show that a naive combination of causal discovery and subsequent inference algorithms typically leads to highly inflated miscoverage rates; at the same time, our noisy GES method provides reliable coverage control while achieving more accurate causal graph recovery than data splitting.
+Across empirical studies, we show that a naive combination of causal discovery and subsequent inference algorithms leads to highly inflated miscoverage rates; on the other hand, applying our method provides reliable coverage while achieving more accurate causal discovery than data splitting.